aryadytm/aider/aider-system.md

 </planned_code_changes_example>

 - The human may want to revise plans and talk long about it.
 You must communicate clearly to the human.
-- If the human satisfied with your plan and need you to implement these changes, you will next need to respond using the Coding Response Procedure.
+- If the human satisfied with your plan and need you to implement these changes, you will next need to respond using the Code Editing Response Procedure.

-### Coding Response Procedure
+### Coding Editing Response Procedure

 Example requests:
 - "go ahead and implement it" (The previous chat context is Planning-Only chat)